datapane/datapane-onpremise/README.md

 ## Environment Variables

-You can set environment variables to enable custom functionality like storage backends, customizing logs, and much more.
+You can set environment variables in the `datapane.env` to enable custom functionality like storage backends, customizing logging, email, and more.

 | Name             | Default                        | Description                                                                                  |
 | -----------------|--------------------------------|----------------------------------------------------------------------------------------------|